Nazi racial theories: Georgians

 Hitler remarked about the Georgians during one of his table talks:

 The Georgians are a Caucasian tribe that has nothing to do with the Turkish [i.e Turkic] peoples.
 I regard only the Muslims as safe.
 All the others are considered unsafe...
 For the time being, I regard the building up of these pure Caucasian nations as quite risky, whereas I don't see a danger in building up a unit consisting only of Muslims...
 Georgians are not a Turkish people; rather a typical Caucasian tribe, probably even with some Nordic blood in them.

 Compared to other Soviet nationalities, Georgians were given preferential treatment and there was even a Georgian Legion.
 Hitler also theorized that Joseph Stalin's Georgian ethnicity, as well as the fact that the Georgian SSR was nominally autonomous, would eventually draw the Georgians closer to the USSR than to Germany.
 Several Georgian scholars such as Alexander Nikuradze and Michael Achmeteli served as advisors for Nazis such as Alfred Rosenberg.
+Rosenberg and Nikuradze both believed that Georgians were a "superior people" compared to Turks and Tatars due to Georgians being Aryans.

 On 24 August 1939, during the meeting of the Molotov–Ribbentrop Pact, Hitler asked his personal photographer Heinrich Hoffmann to photograph Georgian-born Soviet leader Stalin's earlobes to determine whether or not he was an "Aryan" or a "Jew".
 Hitler concluded that he was an "Aryan".
 Himmler regarded Stalin as being descended from lost "Nordic-Germanic-Aryan blood".

 The Nazis generally considered the population of the Caucasus to be "non-Slavic and Aryan."